Joe Montani under clear

 An Ivy League school in the middle of New York

-City: my undergraduate Alma Mater (of over a quarter century ago).
+City: my undergraduate Alma Mater (of over 40 years ago).
 The world's

 greatest university, all personal bias aside: the best place to attend college,